 Custom topics can be prepared with sufficient notice.
 Our professional staff has a wide range of expertise and is passionate about sharing preservation knowledge with others.

 We also encourage you to review the network of partners listed below.
 Despite our best efforts to be of service, we are not always able to dedicate significant staff time to every request for help.
 Therefore, we have compiled this supplemental preservation community contact information for your convenience.

 In addition to the resources noted here, we recommend that you contact your local preservation/historic organization, as they are more familiar with the resources and issues of the region.

-Private statewide preservation groups work with the State Historic Preservation Officers (SHPOs), assist local groups, intervene in preservation issues, advocate for state legislative support, provide membership and educational programs, issue publications, engage in real estate and revolving fund programs and serve as information clearinghouses.
+Preservation Pennsylvania is the state's only private, nonprofit membership organization dedicated to historic preservation.
+We work with staff at the State Historic Preservation Office (SHPO), assist local groups, intervene in preservation issues, advocate for state legislative support, provide membership and educational programs, issue publications, engage in real estate and revolving fund programs and serve as an information clearinghouse.

 257 North Street

 Harrisburg, PA 17101